CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 * material batching

 No only in this scene but also other scenes, sorting the path and intersections according to material types causes long rendering time.
-My guess is that the discrepency in shading codes for different materials are not radical enough and the total number of the types of present materials are not large enough to make the process benefit from material batching.
+My guess is that the divergence in shading codes for different materials are not radical enough and the total number of the types of present materials are not large enough to make the process benefit from material batching.
 However there is an interesting issue I discovered by using thrust sort.
 According to an online resource, thrust use radix sort if you provide an integer array as key and merge sort if otherwise.
 So to compare the performace of these two, I used a separate integer array to store material types so that I can use radix sort and I overloaded the "<" operator for ShadedIntersection class so that I can use merge sort.
 Surprisingly, the radix sort is actually slower than the merge sort.
 My guess is that when I use a separate integer array to sort both ShadedIntersection and PathSegment, I have to use iterator and tuple to sort these two value array based on one key array.
 This may caused some performance issue.
 Also, using another global material type array can be slow since there is more global memory access.

 * first path caching